 Isolation of the organism from stool, blood, bile, wound, throat swab, mesenteric lymph node, cerebrospinal fluid, or peritoneal fluid.
 If yersiniosis is suspected, the clinical laboratory should be notified and instructed to culture on CIN agar.

-Antibiotic treatment should be given for severe cases.
+Most infections are self-limited.
+Antibiotics should be given for severe cases.
 Y. enterocolitica isolates are usually susceptible to trimethoprim-sulfamethoxazole, aminoglycosides, third-generation cephalosporins, fluoroquinolones, and tetracyclines; they are typically resistant to first-generation cephalosporins and most penicillins.
 Antimicrobial therapy has no effect on postinfectious sequelae.

 Cover TL, Aber RC.
 Yersinia enterocolitica.
 N Engl J Med.
 1989 Jul 6;321(1):16–24.